course-dprep/IMDb-ActorInfluence/README.md

 |---------------------|:-------------------------------------------------------
 | tconst              | Unique title identifier
 | averagRating        | Weighted average rating of all individual user ratings
-| numVotes            | NUmber of votes a title has received
+| numVotes            | Number of votes a title has received
 | primaryTitle        | Unique title identifier
-| startYear           | Weighted average rating of all individual user ratings
+| startYear           | Release year of the title
-| genre               | Number of votes a title has received
+| genre               | Genre associated with the title
-| primaryName         | Unique title identifier
+| primaryName         | Name by which person is most often credited
-| primaryProfession   | Weighted average rating of all individual user ratings
+| primaryProfession   | Profession by which person is most often credited
-| actorExperience     | Number of movies an actor has been in
+| actorExperience     | Experience of the actor/actress

 ## Results